vin0110/haas/docs/overview.md

-# HAWS
+# HAAS

-The tool _haws_ creates and manages HPCC clusters on AWS.
+The tool _haas_ (HPCC as a service) creates and manages HPCC clusters on clouds.
-It leverages AWS and HPCC tools as much as possible.
+It leverages cloud and HPCC tools as much as possible.

+Initial design is for AWS.
 It uses [Cloud Formation](https://aws.amazon.com/cloudformation/) to create a _stack_ in AWS.
 In our case the stack is the cluster.